Domaine William Fèvre - Chablis Grand Cru Les Clos 2011

 Robert Parker

-"Les Clos 2011 is in stark contrast to the 2012.
+"Les Clos 2011 contrasts with the 2012.
 The intensity of the attack is replaced by a mineral and herbaceous complexity that appears on the nose and palate, remarkable for its finesse and purity.
-Harmonious ripeness of white peach and citrus, iodine and alkaline flavors."
-(Wine Advocate 2013 - Robert Parker).
-This grand cru offers a remarkably complex bouquet, combining fruity, floral and spicy notes, with great minerality.
+Harmonious maturity of white peach and citrus fruits, with iodine and alkaline flavors. " (Wine Advocate 2013 - Robert Parker).
+This grand cru offers a bouquet of remarkable complexity, combining fruity, floral and spicy notes with great minerality.

 Eye